-The AAT Professional Diploma in Accounting offers technical training in accounting and is ideal for anyone wishing to pursue or progress their career in accountancy and or finance.
+The AAT Professional Diploma in Accounting offers technical training in accounting and is perfect for those wishing to enhance the skills they've already developed at Level 3 (AAT Advanced Diploma).

 Students should choose the AAT Professional Diploma in Accounting as it maximises opportunities for employment within a wider accountancy context.
 In developing this qualification, AAT has carried out extensive consultation with and received input from a wide variety of stakeholders, including industry experts, employers and training providers.

 The AAT Professional Diploma in Accounting covers high-level accounting and finance topics and tasks.
 Students will look at and become comfortable with a wide range of financial management skills and applications, and gain competencies in: drafting financial statements for limited companies; recommending accounting systems strategy; and constructing and presenting complex management accounting reports.
 Students will also learn about specialist areas such as tax, auditing, credit management, and cash and treasury management.